Netflix/vmaf/README.md

 python -c 'import [package_name] as pkg; print pkg.__version__; print pkg.__file__'
 ```

 Note that for *scikit-learn*, the package name is *sklearn*.
 Also note that sometimes a previously installed package version may overshadow the new one.
-Make sure that the new one's path appears early in the path list, which can be printed by:
+Make sure that the new one's path appears early in the path list (or simply delete the old one), which can be printed by:

 ```
 python -c 'import sys; print sys.path'